null8626/python-weather/README.md

 ## Data source

-This library depends on the [`wttr.in`](https://github.com/chubin/wttr.in), which uses data from the [World Weather Online API](https://www.worldweatheronline.com/weather-api/).
+This library depends on [`wttr.in`](https://github.com/chubin/wttr.in), which uses data from the [World Weather Online API](https://www.worldweatheronline.com/weather-api/).

 ## Donations